A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 When IB was first adopted in India in 1976, there were very few takers but there has been a 10x growth in the last 15 years.
 Today, there are thousands of students passing out of the IB board and becoming proud alumni of IB in different parts of the world.

 A common myth among students and parents alike is that the IB curriculum is not accepted by Indian universities.
-On the contrary, 43% of IB students get admission in Indian universities, according to the IB Organisation’s data.
+On the contrary, 43% of IB students get admission to Indian universities, according to the IB Organisation’s data.
+Country-wise Acceptance of IB Curriculum Students in Global Colleges

 The Association of Indian Universities, Universities of Mumbai, Delhi and Pune, Narsee Monjee Institute of Management Studies and Gujarat University recognise the international programs.
 Top Indian colleges like Shiv Nadar, OP Jindal Global University and Ashoka University prefer international curriculum students as well.